 Moving forwards, a key objective is increasing the percentage of invested remittances from the current level of around 30%.
 Additional targets include establishing diaspora foundations as well as encouraging diasporas to serve as channels for private flows of revenue for potential investors who are looking to enter the local market.

-Digital Pioneer
+Tech Pioneer

 Nigeria was the first country on the continent to pioneer the use of a central bank digital currency, the eNaira.
 A digital currency provides an opportunity to increase transaction volume, improve the efficiency of payments, expand the volume of remittances and boost financial inclusion.
 However, despite widespread government campaigns, uptake among citizens has been relatively slow since the launch of the initiative in October 2021 (see Banking chapter).
-Reasons for this include concerns regarding cybersecurity and operational risks, as well as barriers such as the requirement to have a bank verification number, which discourages many Nigerians from using the service.
+Reasons for this include concerns regarding cybersecurity and operational risk, as well as barriers such as the requirement to have a bank verification number, which discourages many Nigerians from using the service.

 Expanding access to the eNaira aligns with the general objective of contributing to the development of the digital economy.
 Digital technology is a crucial pillar supporting the growth of the financial sector, which expanded by 10.1% in 2021 following a growth rate of 9.4% in 2020.